Character Development: Creating Unique Characters [+Template]

 - Do they change the world and/or people around them?

-4) Give your character a past
+5. Give the character a past

 Develop characters through their history.
 Ask yourself: